 Fatty fish (tuna, salmon, mackerel): contains omega-3 fatty acids

 The following vitamins and minerals are believed to help support hair growth.
-These essential vitamins and minerals can be found in nutritious foods and even in some scalp health supplements.
+These essential vitamins and minerals can be found in nutritious foods and even in some scalp health supplements, intended to help balance your diet or ‘supplement’ any dietary deficiencies you may have.

 Vitamin A, C, D